eezyinc/galley/README.markdown

 ## 💣 Alert 🚨

+Galley is for building software and similar tasks, not for managing production infrastructure.

-Do not use Galley for production systems.
-Also do not forget to turn off that 48-CPU build host when you're finished with it.
+The minimum charge for a droplet is one hour--there are options in `etc/defaults` ranging from $0.01USD/hr to $1.50USD/hr.
+Do not forget to turn off that 48-CPU build host when you're finished with it.

 ## Usage